 Nosy Tanikely National Park is located in northwestern Madagascar off the coast of the Diana region, a good 8 km southeast of the famous large island of Nosy Be, in the middle of the Mozambique Canal.
 The island can only be reached by small boats, either from Nosy Be or from the mainland.
-There are several flights a week from the capital Antananarvio to Nosy Be.
+There are several flights a week from the capital Antananarivo to Nosy Be.
 If you don’t want to fly, a rented car with an experienced driver is the means of transport of choice.
 The 900 km from Antananarivo to the coast should take at least two days.
-In the harbour near Ankify (Doany) there are small ferries that sail daily to Nosy Be (only for pedestrians).
+In the harbor near Ankify (Doany) there are small ferries that sail daily to Nosy Be (only for pedestrians).
 From Doany the crossing by motorboat takes about 45 to 60 minutes, depending on the swell, from Nosy Be it takes only 30 minutes to Nosy Tanikely.
-Caution: Motor boats are relatively expensive for individuals – it is therefore worth joining a group and clarifying the price in advance.
+Caution: Motorboats are relatively expensive for individuals – it is, therefore, worth joining a group and clarifying the price in advance.

 Information about the national park:

 The climate is very warm all year round with average temperatures above 25°C and lots of sun.
-Short trousers and T-shirt are enough for the visit, but don’t forget plenty of waterproof sunscreen and longer clothes for snorkeling.
-In the cyclone season in January and February it can rarely happen that no boats go to the island due to strong swell.
+Short trousers and T-shirts are enough for the visit but don’t forget plenty of waterproof sunscreen and longer clothes for snorkeling.
+In the cyclone season in January and February, it can rarely happen that no boats go to the island due to strong swell.

 Fauna & Flora:

-But under water there is much more to see: The colorful, still completely intact coral gardens reach to a few meters before the beach, and accommodate an unbelievable abundance of fish, starfish, sea urchins, sea cucumbers and other sea creatures.
-Between huge corals, surgeonfish, pufferfish and groupers find a home.
-Whole shoals of fish pass by dazzlingly colorful, and with the underwater camera you sometimes don’t even know where to take pictures first.
+But underwater there is much more to see: The colorful, still completely intact coral gardens reach a few meters before the beach and accommodate an unbelievable abundance of fish, starfish, sea urchins, sea cucumbers, and other sea creatures.
+Between huge corals, surgeonfish, pufferfish, and groupers find a home.
+Whole shoals of fish pass by dazzlingly colorful, and with the underwater camera, you sometimes don’t even know where to take pictures first.